Post inspired by a conversation with my daughter.

 - Dinah Murray, Wenn Lawson & Mike Lesser, Monotropism: An Interest-Based Account of Autism (Autism, 2005).

-🔎 Note: What I call here “monotropism as a sense algorithm” is my autistic reinterpretation of the classical theory.
+Note: What I call here “monotropism as an algorithm of meaning” is my autistic reinterpretation of the classical theory.
 In the academic version (Murray, Lawson, Lesser, 2005), monotropism describes “attention resources” and is sometimes linked to observable manifestations such as stimming or hyperfocus.
-In practice, this can lead to mixing up stims, attention, and meaning — that is, describing behavior instead of the cognitive mechanism underneath it.
-My thesis that “a shift in attention = a reconfiguration of meaning” is already a metatheoretical move: an autistic perspective in which the core is not narrow attention itself, but the reconfiguration of meaning networks.
+In practice, this sometimes leads to mixing up stims, attention, and meaning — that is, to describing behaviour instead of the cognitive mechanism underneath it.
+My thesis that “a shift in attention = a reconfiguration of meaning” is already a metatheoretical move: an autistic perspective in which the core is not narrow attention itself, but the reconfiguration of networks of meaning.
 This is not the classical interpretation of monotropism theory, but my own, grounded in autistic cognitive experience.
 Please read it that way.